wisp-lang/wisp/README.md

 ## Installing LispyScript

-The compiler requires nodejs and underscorejs installed.
+The compiler requires [nodejs][] and [npm][] installation.
 However the compiled code is standalone javascript that will run anywhere.

-1) Clone the repository into a folder.

-2) Add "path/to/lispiscript/bin" to your path.
+To install use npm:

+    npm install lispyscript

 ## Using LispyScript

-1) Typing "lispy" into the command prompt will open a simple REPL.
+1. Typing `lispy` into the command prompt will open a simple REPL.

-2) Typing "lispy test.ls" will compile "test.ls" into "test.js" in the same folder.
+2. Typing `lispy program.ls` will compile `program.ls` into `program.js` in
+   the same directory.

-3) Type "lispy src/test.ls lib/test.js" to be more explicit.
+3. Type `lispy src/program.ls lib/program.js` to be more explicit.

 ## Reference